In nosedive, Qantas CEO Joyce may find path to safety

 “Expansion into Asia is a long-term plan and it doesn’t seem like it is paying off anytime soon,” Invast Financial’s Esho said.

-The change to a law dating back to Qantas’s privatisation that restricts how much money foreign investors can put into the carrier would make a significant difference.
+The change to a law dating back to Qantas’s privatization that restricts how much money foreign investors can put into the carrier would make a significant difference.

-Prime Minister Tony Abbott has suggested he is in favour of amending the Qantas Sale Act privatisation legislation, to lift the current 49 percent foreign ownership limit, as well as alter restrictions on smaller shareholdings for foreign airlines.
+Prime Minister Tony Abbott has suggested he is in favor of amending the Qantas Sale Act privatization legislation, to lift the current 49 percent foreign ownership limit, as well as alter restrictions on smaller shareholdings for foreign airlines.

 Such a move may be some time coming.
 It will require the government to win over the major opposition parties which have vowed to block any bill in the Upper House of parliament, preventing it from becoming law.